API Reference

 -H "Authorization: Bearer YOUR_HIVE_API_KEY"

-MCP Response
+MCP response

 When calling tools through the MCP protocol, responses follow the MCP content array format: